Mpogazi/Mpogazi.github.io/CV.md

 #  PROFESSIONAL EXPERIENCE

-#### BKTechouse, Kigali, Rda— May 2018 - Present
+#### BKTechouse, Kigali, Rda— Software Engineering Intern
-App Developer Intern
+May 2018 - August 2018
 * Scripted Node.js codes for automated api-testing using Mocha and Chai npm libraries.
 * Developed front-end technologies for the APIs using AngularJS and Jade templating engine.